 The setting of the pay and remuneration for the Chief Executive Officer is devolved from the Compass Directors Board to a panel responsible for CEO performance management.
 The pay of the CEO is set within the limits outlined in the National Teachers Pay and Conditions document.
 This process is externally facilitated and validated to ensure it is robust and challenging.
+The pay of the CEO is also benchmarked against equivalent roles and Trusts across the sector, with pay set within the median of the range.

-The pay and remuneration of the Executive Team below CEO level is set by the Trustees and is aligned with Greenwich local authority pay and conditions and the National Teachers Pay and Conditions Document.
+The pay and remuneration of the Executive Team below CEO level is set by the Trustees and is aligned with the National Teachers Pay and Conditions Document.
 This process is externally facilitated and validated to ensure it is robust and challenging.
+The pay of the executive team is also benchmarked against equivalent roles and Trusts across the sector, with pay set within the median of the range.

-Head Teacher pay within all Trust schools is set using the formula within the pay and conditions document, applicable at the time of appointment.
+Head Teacher pay within all Trust schools is set using the formula within the School Teachers Pay and Conditions Document, applicable at the time of appointment.
 A panel consisting of members of the Executive Team and the Local School Committee will set the exact pay within the pay range identified within the pay and conditions document.
+Recommendations are then made to the CEO and the Trustee Pay and Personnel Committee who ratify all senior leader pay decisions.